quixio/quix-samples/python/transformations/Matlab/README.md

 # MATLAB

-Use this template to deploy transformations that use MATLAB and Simulink.
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/transformations/Matlab) demonstrates how to consume data from a Kafka topic, apply MATLAB and Simulink models to the data and publish the results to an output topic.

 ## Requirements

 To create Python packages from MATLAB functions you need the following MathWorks products

 - MATLAB
 - MATLAB Compiler
 - MATLAB Compiler SDK

 To create Python packages from Simulink products, in addition to the above list, you also need

 - Simulink
 - Simulink Compiler

 ## Environment variables

 - `input`: Kafka topic to receive input data from.
 - `output`: Kafka topic to write the results of the transformation.

 ## Preparing Python packages from MATLAB and Simulink